 However, there are also some drawbacks to using marble boards for food photography.
 Marble surfaces can be heavy, which can make them less portable or convenient for photographers on the go.
 They are also prone to staining easily and can get damaged by placing acidic or wet foods on their surface, so they may require more careful handling and maintenance.
 Additionally, marble surfaces can cause unwanted reflections, which can be an issue if you are trying to achieve a certain look in your photos.

-9. Vinyl Backdrops
+9. Vinyl backdrops

 Vinyl backdrops are a great option for food bloggers who want to regularly switch up their photography backgrounds without investing in every kind of surface.
 These backdrops are available in a wide range of colors and textures, so you can find exactly what you need for your food photography.
 For example, you could get a marble look at a fraction of the price and without the downside of unwanted reflections that you might get with a real marble surface.
-Vinyl backdrops are also easy to wipe clean and store, which makes them a convenient and low-maintenance choice.
+Vinyl backdrops are also easy to wipe, clean, and store, which makes them a convenient and low-maintenance choice.

 However, it’s important to remember that vinyl backdrops may have some drawbacks.
 One potential issue is that they can look inauthentic.
 Darker color vinyl may also have a slight sheen, so it may be worth looking for matte options where possible to avoid this issue.